rubocop/ruby-style-guide/README.md

   ```

 * <a name="no-trailing-array-commas"></a>
-  Avoid comma after the last item of an `Array` or `Hash` literal, especially
+  Avoid comma after the last item of an `Array` or `Hash` literal, _especially
-  when the items are not on separate lines.
+  when the items are not on separate lines_.
 <sup>[[link](#no-trailing-array-commas)]</sup>

   ```Ruby